beeware/briefcase/docs/en/how-to/code-signing/linux.md

 $ gpg --full-generate-key
 ```

 You will be prompted to select a key type, key size and expiry date, and to provide a name and email address that will identify the key.
+If possible, use an ECC key based on Curve 25519 (an `ed25519` signing key), which is the default in recent GnuPG versions and produces smaller, faster signatures; if you need to support older tools that don't understand ECC keys, generate an RSA key of at least 4096 bits instead.
 The email address should be an address you control, as users will use it (along with your public key) to identify that the package really came from you.

 ## Obtain the identity of your key